 Communication Officer & Hate Speech Advisor

 Originally from Hungary, Julia studied Marketing and Business Management in Denmark, France and England.
 After working for two years in Hungary and China in various communication positions, she completed her Master degree in Media and Public Relations at Leicester University, where she wrote her dissertation on ageism in the media.
-Dedicated to spreading the word of good causes, Julia joined CEJI in October 2016 as a Communication Officer and having developed the online course on hate speech, she now also works as a Hate Speech Advisor for Facing Facts.
+Dedicated to spreading the word of good causes, Julia joined CEJI in October 2016 as a Communication Officer and having developed the online course on hate speech, she now also works as a Hate Speech Advisor for the Facing Facts project and beyond.

 Originally from Timisoara, Romania, Madalina has a Master’s degree in English Language and Literature and worked as an English teacher for several years before relocating to Belgium in 2006.
 Ever since, she has acquired experience working in HR, Finance and Administration related functions, of which she has grown very fond of.
 She remains passionate about languages and dreams of becoming an author one day.
 Madalina speaks Romanian, English, French and Dutch.
 She enjoys multiculturality and feels at home within the CEJI team, which she joined in 2016.

 CEJI Collaborator – ‘Facing Facts’